Do You Have To Be Stupid To Protest?

 The fastest way to make real and permanent change is to walk undaunted on the high road.

-(In terms of the police, we need the good cops to move with you to eject the bad.
+(In terms of the police, we need the good cops to help eject the bad.
 Unfortunately, by categorizing all cops as bad, you’ve pushed the reasonable folks to a place where the changes they’ll make are not the most effective.
-You’re ostracizing the allies you have with your own brand or racism.)
+You’re ostracizing the allies you have with your own brand of racism.)

 What if these thousands of protesters spent the protest time doing things that build respect instead of tearing it down?
 One simple example: What if thousands of protesters cleaned their cities — scrubbing off graffiti, picking up trash, sweeping streets, helping neighbors, volunteering in schools, and so much more — especially around police stations and courts — with signs and shirts asking leaders to do the same on the inside.
 Presenting a succinct plan with delegations to honorably hound officials for needed change.
 That is walking the talk.
 Do that for a month and I guarantee the results will be far more positive and permanent.
 That’s just one idea, and I’m sure you can come up with some better.